aragilar/dnd-flask/data/documentation/customization.md

 If you have more than one spellcasting class, this table might give you spell slots of a level that is higher than the spells you know or can prepare.
 You can use those slots, but only to cast your lower-level spells.
 If a lower-level spell that you cast, like burning bands, has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don't have any spells of that higher level.

 For example, if you are the aforementioned ranger 4/wizard 3, you count as a 5th-level character when determining your spell slots: you have four 1st-level slots, three 2nd-level slots, and two 3rd-level slots.
 However, you don't know any 3rd-level spells, nor do you know any 2nd-level ranger spells.
-You can use the spell slots of those levels to cast the spells you do know-and potentially enhance their effects.
+You can use the spell slots of those levels to cast the spells you do know - and potentially enhance their effects.

 **Pact Magic** If you have both the Spellcasting class feature and the Pact Magic class feature from the warlock class, you can use the spell slots you gain from the Pact Magic feature to cast spells you know or have prepared from classes with the Spellcasting class feature, and you can use the spell slots you gain fram the Spellcasting class feature to cast warlock spells you know.